refr4g/refr4g.github.io/src/content/posts/h2-sqli-rce/index.md

 ## Final Toughts

 It is easy challenge, but i found it interesting to make a writeup on since not many people around me know about H2 db, and it was interesting to write some custom code in order to get RCE.
-I know that the writeup is lenghty xD, but i just wanted to cover all steps clearly.
+I know that the writeup is lengthy xD, but i just wanted to cover all steps clearly.